avaxman/INFOMGP-Practical1/README.md

 You may invent your own extension as substitute to **one** in the list above, but it needs approval on the Lecturer's behalf **beforehand**.

+##Demo

+The project contains a demo compiled for Osx and Windows, in the ``Demos`` folder.
+It is meant to be used as a loose reference to the physical behaviour; it may very well be that your solutions behaves a bit differently and it's OK.
+However big variance in behaviour should be suspicious.

 ##Installation

-The skeleton uses the following dependencies: [libigl](http://libigl.github.io/libigl/), and consequently [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page), for the representation and viewing of geometry, and [libccd](https://github.com/danfis/libccd) for collision detection. libigl viewer is using [nanogui](https://github.com/wjakob/nanogui) for the menu.
+The skeleton uses the following dependencies: [libigl](http://libigl.github.io/libigl/), and consequently [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page), for the representation and viewing of geometry, and [libccd](https://github.com/danfis/libccd) for collision detection. libigl viewer is using [imGUI](https://github.com/ocornut/imgui) for the menu.
 Everything is bundled as either submodules, or just incorporated code within the environment, and you do not have to take care of any installation details.
 To get the library, use:

 ```bash
 git clone --recursive https://github.com/avaxman/INFOMGP-Practical1.git